floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Florida Divorce Records available online?

-Divorce case files are the kind records obtainable online in Florida.
-These records are available via a request portal available on the website of the counties that provide such service.
-Note, these records are provides redacted divorce information.
-The information includes the filing date for the divorce, the names of the separated couple, the name of the county court, and the divorce case number.
-It does not include detailed information on the terms and conditions that apply when a divorce case is finalized.
+Divorce case files are the kind of records obtainable online in Florida.
+These records are available via a request portal on the website of the counties that provide such service.
+Note that these records offer redacted divorce information.
+The information includes the filing date for the divorce, the separated couple's names, the county court's name, and the divorce case number.
+It does not contain detailed information on the terms and conditions that apply when a divorce case is finalized.

 How Do I Seal My Divorce Records in Florida?

 The request to seal a divorce record in Florida begins with filing a motion and affidavit with the court.
-Here, both parties appeal to the court, revealing the damage that the divorce may cause to their reputations, children, finances, and career if the records are not sealed from public view.
-If the request is granted, the whole divorce record may not be sealed, but only the sections that contain confidential or private information will be sealed.
+Here, both parties appeal to the court, revealing the damage the divorce may cause to their reputations, children, finances, and careers if the records are not sealed.
+The divorce record may not be sealed if the request is granted.
+Instead, only the sections that contain confidential or private information become protected.
+After the appeal to seal a divorce record has been approved, the judge typically sends a written order to the Bureau of Vital Statistics office to seal the record from public access.

 disclaimer